rbotafogo/Critbit/README.md

 Critbit Interface
 =================

-This version of Critbit implements a subset of Ruby's Hash interface and will evolve to implement the whole Hash interface.
-Besides implementing the Hash interface it also provides features for searching for keys that have a common prefix.
+This version of Critbit implements a very similar interface as the Hash interface with minor modifications when it makes sense to do so.
+Besides implementing the Hash interface it also provides features for searching for keys that have a common prefix that are not possible with hashes.

 Here is an example of using Critbit: